THE CROSS AND THE NEW CREATION (EXCERPT OF A STUDY GUIDE FOR THE BOOK OF GALATIANS)

-But God forbid that I should glory, save in the cross of our Lord Jesus Christ, by whom the world is crucified unto me, and I unto the world.
+But God forbid that I should boast except in the cross of our Lord Jesus Christ, by whom the world has been crucified to me, and I to the world.
 (Galatians 6:14)

 In what did Paul boast?
 In the cross of our Lord Jesus Christ.

 The world and worldly Christians do not want to hear about the cross.
 They cover their eyes.
 The cross makes no sense.
 Circumcision is a religious observance people can practice, something they can do to demonstrate their adherence to their religion.

 What can one do with the cross?
 Believe in it.
 Enter it.
 Embrace it.
 Carry it.
 Boast in it.

 Every true minister of the Gospel of Christ serves from his position on the cross.

 God always meets man at the cross.
 The cross is portrayed by the Altar of Burnt Offering, which was located in front of the door of the Tabernacle of the Congregation.